Menu

 (ex-wife)

-Humphrey DeForest Bogart ( BOH-gart; December 25, 1899 – January 14, 1957), colloquially nicknamed Bogie, was an American actor.
+Humphrey DeForest Bogart ( BOH-gart; December 25, 1899 – January 14, 1957), nicknamed Bogie, was an American actor.
 His performances in classic Hollywood cinema films made him an American cultural icon.
 In 1999, the American Film Institute selected Bogart as the greatest male star of classic American cinema.

 Bogart began acting in Broadway shows.
 Debuting in film in The Dancing Town (1928), he appeared in supporting roles for more than a decade, regularly portraying gangsters.
 He was praised for his work as Duke Mantee in The Petrified Forest (1936).
-Bogart also received positive reviews for his performance as gangster Hugh "Baby Face" Martin, in Dead End (1937), directed by William Wyler.
+Bogart also received positive reviews for his performance as gangster Hugh "Baby Face" Martin in Dead End (1937), directed by William Wyler.

-Bogart's performances in The Treasure of the Sierra Madre (1948) and In a Lonely Place (1950) are now considered among his best, although they were not recognized as such when the films were released.
+44-year-old Bogart and 19-year-old Lauren Bacall fell in love during the filming of To Have and Have Not (1944).
+In 1945, a few months after principal photography for The Big Sleep, their second film together, he divorced his third wife and married Bacall.
+After their marriage, they played each other's love interest in the mystery thrillers Dark Passage (1947) and Key Largo (1948).
+Bogart's performances in Huston's The Treasure of the Sierra Madre (1948) and In a Lonely Place (1950) are now considered among his best, although they were not recognized as such when the films were released.
 He reprised those unsettled, unstable characters as a World War II naval-vessel commander in The Caine Mutiny (1954), which was a critical and commercial hit and earned him another Best Actor nomination.
-He won the Academy Award for Best Actor for his portrayal of a cantankerous river steam launch skipper opposite Katharine Hepburn's missionary in the World War I African adventure The African Queen (1951).
+He won the Academy Award for Best Actor for his portrayal of a cantankerous river steam launch skipper opposite Katharine Hepburn's missionary in the World War I African adventure The African Queen (1951), another collaboration with Huston.
 Other significant roles in his later years included The Barefoot Contessa (1954) with Ava Gardner and his on-screen competition with William Holden for Audrey Hepburn in Sabrina (1954).
-A heavy smoker and drinker, Bogart died from esophageal cancer in January 1957.

 Source : Wikipedia